 Roy Blount Jr. has written books about everything from the first female president of the United States to what barnyard animals think about.
-His latest book is Alphabetter Juice: The Joy of Text (2011).
+His books include Alphabetter Juice: The Joy of Text (2011) and Save Room for Pie (2016).
 He is a regular panelist on NPR's Wait, Wait…Don't Tell Me! and is a member of the American Heritage Dictionary Usage Panel.

 Composer Carter Burwell has created music for more than 80 feature films, including the Coen brothers' True Grit and the television mini-series Mildred Pierce, for which he received an Emmy Award for outstanding music composition.

 Amanda Coplin is the author of the novel The Orchardist (2012).
 Born in Wenatchee, Washington, she received her BA from the University of Oregon and her MFA from the University of Minnesota.